jaa2024/Model_sxy/teach_rhf/README.md

 Here is the documentation for the code:

-his is an introductory task for new graduate students joining the research group.
+This is an introductory task for new graduate students joining the research group.
 The task involves using the `gto` module of PySCF to construct a `mol` class, which leverages information from the `mol` class to call `libcint` for the computation of one- and two-electron integrals.
 The `RHF` class implements a basic Restricted Hartree-Fock (RHF) calculation, with a partial consideration of electron integral symmetries.

 The `build.py` script enables automatic compilation and linking with the `libcint.so` library.
 It only supports Linux and macOS systems (due to PySCF's compatibility).